Programa Mãe Paulistana

 - Government of the City of São PauloGovernment

-SummaryPrograma Mãe Paulistana, developed and implemented by the government of the city of São Paulo, provides comprehensive care coordination for pregnant women It offers free pre-natal care, exams, ultrasounds, medicine, transportation to appointments, 1 year follow up on the child and family planning.
+SummaryPrograma Mãe Paulistana, developed and implemented by the government of the city of São Paulo, provides comprehensive care for pregnant women, including free pre-natal care, exams, ultrasounds, medicine, transportation to appointments, 1 year follow ups on the child and family planning.

-The Network for the Protection of Mother Paulistana is a municipal program of health, established in 2006, dedicated to the mother and the child.
-Aims to assist the mother during the pregnancy cycle, from pre-natal consultations (at least seven), childbirth, the postpartum period until the first year of baby's life.
+p>The Network for the Protection of Mother Paulistana is a municipal program of health, established in 2006, dedicated to mother and child health.
+The program aims to assist the mother during the pregnancy cycle, from pre-natal consultations (at least seven), through childbirth and the postpartum period until the first year of the child's life.

 Key program components

-The program has an inventory of all available delivery beds in city (2,000) and work to steer women to appropriate and available facility.
-Every woman in program receives a visit from an outreach worker while they are in the hospital after delivery.
+The program has an inventory of all available delivery beds in the city (2,000) and work to steer women to the nearest available facilities.
+Every woman in the program receives a visit from an outreach worker while they are in the hospital after delivery.
 Babies are tested for any disability or conditions.
 Follow up with the child goes throughout their first year of age.
-At the end of the program all women are surveyed to determine satisfaction and screen performance of doctors.
+At the end of the program all women are surveyed to determine satisfaction and screen the performance of their doctors.